Write a scroll-stopping opening line

 Posting on LinkedIn feel like that thing you heard about duck quacks not echoing?

-i.e. you post and nothing happens while you watch what feels like everybody other than you getting engagement.
+i.e. you post, and nothing happens while you watch what feels like everybody-other-than-you getting engagement.

 It's your opening line